oonap0oo/small-Python-projects/README.md

 ## get_color_codes.py
 find the color code of a resistor using the classes in class_color_code.py prints the color bands in color on a console using ANSI escape sequences.

+## get_value_from_color_codes.py
+find the value and tolerance of a resistor based on the color bands.
+It uses the classes in class_color_code.py and prints color bands in color using ANSI escape sequences.